Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Introduction

 The Gaussian copula can be readily implemented when data have missing values.
 Indeed, researchers \citep[e.g., ][]{kaarik, dilascioetal, gcimputeR, hollenbachetal,sbgcop, mdgc} have suggested Gaussian copulas as multivariate, joint modeling engines for (multiple) imputation.
 Existing methods, however, tend to assume that missingness among the study variables is missing completely at random (MCAR) or missing at random (MAR) \citep{rubin76}.
 We are not aware of methodology for itemwise nonignorable missingness with Gaussian copula models.

 In this article, we develop a framework to handle nonignorable missing data in Gaussian copula models.
-Our general strategy is to specify a Bayesian Gaussian copula model that includes both the study variables and the missingness indicators, coupled with auxiliary information on the marginal distributions of the study variables.
+Our general strategy is to specify a Bayesian Gaussian copula model that includes both the study variables and the missingness indicators, coupled with auxiliary information on the marginal distributions of the study variables that we integrate directly into the model.
 Using this strategy, we prove that analysts need to know only a small, arbitrary set of auxiliary marginal quantiles to enable consistent estimation of the copula correlation; entire distributions are not necessary.
-These results hold for a version of an additive nonignorable (AN) missingness mechanism \citep{Hirano2001, sadinle2019sequentially}.
-This mechanism allows the reason for missingness in a variable potentially to depend on the value of the variable itself.
+Further, we show that the copula model encodes a specific identifying assumption about the missingness mechanism, namely that it is a type of additive nonignorable (AN) mechanism \citep{Hirano2001, sadinle2019sequentially}.
 We develop algorithms for estimating the copula correlation that result in significant computational gains relative to alternative copula models, which allows fitting to scale to data with (moderately) large sample sizes in reasonable time using typical computational setups.
 We also present strategies for estimating other quantiles of the marginal distributions beyond those in the auxiliary information.
 Our approach provides uncertainty quantification for the unknown marginals, which we utilize for multiple imputation \citep{rubin1987multiple}.